kevinamiri/maila/src/pages/tools/email/informal-email.en.md

 ---
 id: "1127"
-title: "Informal Business Email"
+title: "Email Generator"
-description: "An informal business email is a email between two colleagues or business partners that is not overly formal.
-It is a way to build rapport and establish a relationship with the person you are emailing."
+description: "Email generator allows you to save time when it comes to coming with new email subject lines and email copies, we simply use our highly sophisticated algorithm that uses NLP to replicate a human writing experience.
+Improve your emails and It helps you save time when writing emails by brainstorming emails ideas"
 usage: "Informal business emails can be used to introduce yourself to a new colleague or business partner.
 They can also be used to build rapport with someone you have already met."
 placeholder: "New feature in the app is rolling out soon."
 header: "Generate an Informal Business Email to a colleague or business partner."
-help_hint: "What would you like to say to your colleague?
-Write it down and we'll turn it into an Informal Business Email."
+help_hint: "What would you like to say, write it down and we'll turn it into an Informal Business Email."
 tags: ["Writing Aid", "Email"]
-date: "2022-04-05"
+date: "2022-08-24"
 slug: /en/tools/email/informal-email
 lang: en
 icon: "addEmail"